 Marijuana Overdose Symptoms

-Though not necessarily symptoms of an overdose, there are without a doubt signs of marijuana overconsumption.
+Though not necessarily symptoms of an overdose leading to death, there are without a doubt signs of marijuana overconsumption.
 Such symptoms may include:

 - Escalated heart rate